bentheperson1/ollie/README.md

 python main.py
 ```

-This command will start the script in voice mode using the default settings.
+This command will start Ollie in voice mode using the default settings.

 ## Command-Line Arguments